Detecting Memory Leaks with Memcheck

 You can specify analyzer settings either globally for all projects or separately for each project in the run settings of the project.

-To specify global settings for Valgrind, select Tools > Options > Analyzer.
-The Memcheck Memory Analysis Options group contains Memcheck options.
+To specify global settings for Valgrind, select Edit > Preferences > Analyzer.
+The Memcheck Memory Analysis Options group has Memcheck options.

 In Extra Memcheck arguments, specify additional arguments for launching the executable.

 Stack traces can get quite large and confusing, and therefore, reading them from the bottom up can help.
-If the stack trace is not big enough or it is too big, select Tools > Options > Analyzer and define the length of the stack trace in the Backtrace frame count field.
+If the stack trace is not big enough or it is too big, select Edit > Preferences > Analyzer and define the length of the stack trace in the Backtrace frame count field.

 Memcheck also reports uses of uninitialised values, most commonly with the message Conditional jump or move depends on uninitialised value(s).
 To determine the root cause of these errors, the Track origins of uninitialized memory check box is selected by default.
 You can deselect it to make Memcheck run faster.